seventeen-iterator/Fabrik/gci_rnn_implementation_research/README.md

 # [Fabrik] Research implementation method for RNN package support in tensorflow import
 This research was made for Google Code-in task from [Cloud-CV](https://cloudcv.org).

-Before running code install common requirements.
+Before running attached code install common requirements.
 ## Problem
 As for now, Fabrik cannot export models for Tensorflow containing any recurrence.
 And it's pretty hard to implement, because there's no operations inside `.pbtxt` like "SimpleRNN" or "LSTM", so we have to find another way to add support for recurrence.
 ## Observations